dipu-bd/algorithmic/README.md

-# algorithms
+# algorithmic

-A collection of algorithms in dart
+A collection of popular algorithms in Dart.